 Aspiring Principals of Color Fellowship

-Developed in partnership with Loyola Marymount University’s Institute of School Leadership and Administration (ISLA) program, this cohort-based fellowship provides leaders with the opportunity to explore how their cultural identity affects their leadership; and how systemic and structural racism and white supremacy may have impacted them and their service to students and families.
+This cohort-based fellowship provides leaders with the opportunity to explore how their cultural identity affects their leadership, and how systemic and structural racism and white supremacy may have impacted them and their service to students and families.
 With this awareness and through the lens of Culturally Responsive School Leadership (CSRL), DLI fellows will be positioned to create transformative change in their school communities.

 PROGRAM DETAILS